 Medicaid Planning with the Half-a-Loaf or Rule of Halves Strategy

-One of the prime planning techniques used before a change in the law meant to bar it, often referred to as “half a loaf,” was for the Medicaid applicant to give away approximately half of his or her assets.
+One of the prime planning techniques used before a change in the law meant to bar it, often referred to as “half a loaf,” was for the Medicaid applicant to give away approximately half of his or her assets, keeping enough money to pay for her care during the resulting penalty period.
 It worked this way: before applying for Medicaid, the prospective applicant would transfer half of his or her resources, thus creating a Medicaid penalty period.
 The applicant, who was often already in a nursing home, then used the other half of his or her resources to pay for care while waiting out the ensuing penalty period.
 After the penalty period had expired, the individual could apply for Medicaid coverage.

 Under the old rules, the ineligibility period began as soon as the transfer occurred.
 Congress tried to end this practice by changing the rules so that the penalty period for the transfer now only begins when the applicant is (1) in the nursing home, (2) has spent down his assets, and (3) is not paying for his care from any other source.
 But the method still works in some states with some extra steps, often requiring one of two variations: